Workshop 2: Definitions and plant parts Workshop 3: Keys Workshop 4: Keys

 Click for more information about common and scientific plant names.

 Scientific names originate with a botanist -- amateur or professional.
 The names may be descriptive or they may honor a person or place.
-To be accepted as a valid name, they must be published with a full plant description and attached to the original dried specimen of the plant.
-If another person later believes the name to be incorrect, they publish what they think should be the new name and internationally accepted botanical standards determines which name is correct.
-Most plants have had several scientific names given to them.
+To be accepted as a valid name, they must be published with a full plant description and a dried specimen must be placed on file with details about its location, time and date of collection, etc. If another person later believes the name to be incorrect, they publish what they think should be the new name and internationally accepted botanical standards determine which name is correct.
+Many plants have had several scientific names given to them over the years.
 One name is presently accepted; the others are called "synonyms".

 The original plant that was described and named is called the "type specimen".
 It is preserved in an herbarium and plants thought to be the same must be compared with this type.